 “People are much better off to pre-qualify on their own at a credit union.
 If you’re not a member of a credit union, join one.
 The loan will be substantially cheaper than it would be through Vroom, Carvana or CarMax.”

 Fortunately, all credit inquiries within a two-week window for a car purchase are counted as only one “hit” to your credit score.
 After you’ve talked to your credit union about a loan, you still have two weeks to check out Vroom’s financing offer.
-Vroom works with more than a dozen lenders including Chase, Ally and Captial One.
+Vroom works with more than a dozen lenders including Chase, Ally and United Auto Credit.

 Once you’ve decided on a payment method, you’ll be able to upload documents including your driver’s license and proof of insurance.
-A non-refundable deposit of $500 is required to hold your vehicle for 24 hours as you finish up the paperwork.
+A refundable deposit is required to hold your vehicle for 24 hours as you finish up the paperwork.

 After you’ve completed the purchase, you’ll be able to plan for delivery.
 According to the website, vehicles typically arrive within 10-14 days of purchase.
 Vehicles also arrive with temporary tags so that you can drive it right away.